 Ideal candidates will have the following qualifications:

-- Lived experience relevant to BDC’s mission and/or professional experience with leadership accomplishments in business, government, philanthropy, or the nonprofit sector.
+- Lived experience relevant to BDC’s mission and/or professional experience with leadership accomplishments in business, law, fundraising, or the nonprofit sector.

 - A commitment to and understanding the needs of the Bloomfield community and neighborhood.

 - Commitment to community building, facilitating, and building consensus among diverse individuals